Julie Adams: Film

-Her first movie role was a minor part in Red, Hot and Blue (1949), followed by a leading role in the Lippert Western The Dalton Gang (1949).
-This led to her being cast as the ingenue in six low-budget westerns produced by Lippert.
-The films starred former Hopalong Cassidy co-stars Russell Hayden and James Ellison, and for reasons of economy and efficiency they were all filmed simultaneously with the same actors and technicians.
-Adams recalled, "We had six different scripts but we shot all the scenes of the stagecoach together, then all of the ranch scenes, whatever, all at the same time.
-The six movies were done in five weeks.
-I had a difficult time remembering who I was supposed to be: am I the farm girl this time or the cowgirl?
-Not that it made any real difference."
+After moving to Hollywood, Adams worked as a part-time secretary and spent time taking speech lessons to lose her accent.
+Working under her real name, Betty Adams, she landed a role in Red, Hot and Blue (1949).
+Then, she landed a leading role in the Lippert Western The Dalton Gang (1949).
+B-movie stardom followed quickly when the producers of The Dalton Gang asked if she would star in their next six Westerns.

-In 1949 she began working for Universal-International, the same studio where she met future stars such as Piper Laurie, Rock Hudson, and Tony Curtis.
-She then became "Julia" and eventually "Julie".
-In 1954, she explained the latter change, "The studio picked Julia, but I never have felt comfortable with it.
+Adams's breakout role as a third-billed part in Universal Pictures' Bright Victory (1951), the audience response was enough that Universal put Adams under contract.
+Universal didn't like the name "Betty", so they changed her name to "Julia".
+She eventually changed it herself to "Julie".
+"The studio picked Julia, but I never have felt comfortable with it.
 I just like the name Julie better, and the studio has given me permission to make the change."

-She is best known among science-fiction fans as the ichthyologist Kay Lawrence in the horror film Creature from the Black Lagoon (1954).

-She co-starred in 1950s films opposite some of Hollywood's top leading men, including with James Stewart in 1952's Bend of the River, with Rock Hudson in The Lawless Breed (1953) and One Desire (1955), with Tyrone Power in The Mississippi Gambler (1953), with Glenn Ford in The Man from the Alamo (1953), with Charlton Heston in The Private War of Major Benson (1955), with Dan Duryea in Slaughter on Tenth Avenue (1957) and with Joel McCrea in The Gunfight at Dodge City (1959).
+While under contract with Universal, she co-starred in films opposite some of Hollywood's top leading men, including with James Stewart in Bend of the River (1952), with Rock Hudson in The Lawless Breed (1953) and One Desire (1955), with Tyrone Power in The Mississippi Gambler (1953), with Glenn Ford in The Man from the Alamo (1953).

+She was featured as the beautiful ichthyologist Kay Lawrence in the horror film Creature from the Black Lagoon (1954).
+The white one-piece swimsuit worn by Adams in the film was made exclusively for her.
+The studio, for publicity purposes, had Adams's legs insured by Lloyd's of London for $125,000.
+Although two sequels to Creature were made, Adams did not want to appear in them.
+Ultimately, Adams is best remembered for her role in Creature.

-Adams co-starred with Rory Calhoun, known for his role in How to Marry a Millionaire (1953), in the film The Looters (1955), the story of a plane crash in the Rocky Mountains.
+Adams with Rory Calhoun in the film The Looters (1955), the story of a plane crash in the Rocky Mountains.
 Part of the picture was filmed about Tarryall Creek at what is now Eleven Mile State Park in Park County in central Colorado.
 The advertising poster reads: "Five desperate men ... and a girl who didn't care ... trapped on a mountain of gale-lashed rock!"

+Adams starred with Charlton Heston in The Private War of Major Benson (1955) and with Dan Duryea in Slaughter on Tenth Avenue (1957).
+She also starred in 1957's Four Girls in Town, a romantic comedy about four young women competing for the leading role in a new movie, featuring an international cast.
+In 1957, Adams's run at Universal came to an end with Slim Carter.
+After that, she did have a few more film appearances, but most of her work would be in television.